Everyday Whole Grain Bread

 Recipe by Paula Gray

 Nothing beats a hearty sandwich, and whole wheat bread is a natural place to start.
 But what about those who say they don't like whole wheat?
-This recipe walks a tasty line between hearty and mild, using equal parts all-purpose and white whole wheat flours to produce a high-rising, tender loaf.
+This recipe walks a tasty line between hearty and mild, using equal parts all-purpose and golden wheat flours to produce a high-rising, tender loaf.
 It can be baked in a loaf pan; or made into a freeform loaf, for more of a "grip and rip" bread.
 Either way, it's simply delicious.

 Through our Bake for Good: Kids program, more than 300,000 students across the country have baked this flavorful, wholesome recipe, and shared it with people in need in their communities.
 The recipe makes two loaves — we suggest you enjoy one, and share the other.
 Bake for good!